Famous Astronomer and Physicist (and much more), Galileo once said: “Measure what is measurable and make measurable what is not so.”

 CPL = Marketing Spend / Total New Leads

-However, this metrics has a few associated constraints:
+However, these metrics have a few associated constraints:

 - It emphasizes quantity over quality